DiaHere/Food-and-Beverage-across-all-US-states-Analysis/README.md

 - Significant shifts in seasonal structure
 - Lower average growth in 2024 compared to 2019

-These states are spread across regions, indicating uneven recovery not driven by geography alone.
+These states are spread across regions, indicating uneven recovery not driven by geography alone, but some driven by less tourism (like Hawaii and Alaska) and others still vague.

 ---